unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-MsalAuthentication.md

     ...
     ```

 - The `IAuthenticationBuilder` is responsible for managing the lifecycle of the associated provider that was built.

-Because it is configured to use MSAL, the user will eventually be prompted to sign in to their Microsoft account when they launch the application. `MsalAuthenticationProvider` will then store the user's access token in credential storage.
+- Because it is configured to use MSAL, the user will eventually be prompted to sign in to their Microsoft account when they use your application. `MsalAuthenticationProvider` will then store the user's access token in credential storage.
 The token will be automatically refreshed when it expires.

 ### 3. Configure the provider